Microsoft Dynamics 365 Business Central

 There is no doubt that AX is too complex a solution for many medium-sized Danish companies.
 On the other hand, NAV is too simple a solution for very large enterprise companies.

-Some would argue that it is wrong to say that NAV is what is included in Microsoft Dynamics 365 Business Edition.
-To be exact, it is ’Project Madeira’.
-But the ‘Madeira’ development project is the foundation for Dynamics NAV 2017 and Microsoft Dynamics 365 – and Microsoft Dynamics 365 Business Edition will have the same user experience as Dynamics NAV 2017.
+Some would argue that it is wrong to say that NAV is what is included in Microsoft Dynamics 365 Business Central.
+To be exact, it is ’Project Tenerife’.
+But the ‘Tenerife’ development project is the foundation for Dynamics NAV 2018 and Microsoft Dynamics 365 Business Central – and Microsoft Dynamics 365 Business Central will have the same user experience as Dynamics NAV 2018.
 That puts the details firmly in place.

 You could say that Microsoft Dynamics 365 is primarily a bundling of existing solutions, but it is important to point out that extensive development was undertaken beforehand, which prepared all the involved business solutions to be able to join Microsoft Dynamics 365.

 ’Project Madeira’ (or Dynamics NAV 2017) has been developed specifically for this purpose.
 Dynamics AX 7 is developed specifically as a cloud solution.
-Dynamics CRM has been on-line for some time and Microsoft is currently developing a special edition of CRM for the Microsoft Dynamics 365 Business Edition.
+Dynamics CRM has been on-line for some time and Microsoft is currently developing a special edition of CRM for Dynamics 365.
 So, the 365 brand is certainly not merely a sales package.

 The common data model in Microsoft Dynamics 365 and Office 365